 - Take bathroom breaks.

 So regularly, ask yourself the 4 questions.
 Are you hungry?
 Are you thirsty?
-Are you tired?
+And, are you tired?
 Do you need to go to the bathroom?
-However busy your holidays are, take stock of these basic sensations.
-Address them for yourself.
+However busy your holidays are, take stock of these basic sensations and address them for yourself.
 More importantly, address them for your family too!
-Four questions to ask and answer will go a long way to reducing holiday stress.
+These four questions will go a long way to help alleviate holiday stress.
 Better yet, plan a day ahead so they are managed proactively.

 Hungry?
 Pack snacks.
 Make it a habit to carry a healthy snack like an apple with a piece of cheese or nut butter for you and your children.
 With all the extra food around the holidays, regular mealtimes can falter.
-And candy and treats aren’t good at keeping bellies full.
+Candy and treats aren’t good at keeping bellies full.

 Thirsty?
 Bring along a bottle of water wherever you go for each member of the family.